bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Script, hidesubmenus"
   alt="Script, hidesubmenus." />

-I need to run that function here and run it once here and then I&apos;m going to run it again down here.
+<p>I need to run that function here and run it once here and then I&apos;m
+going to run it again down here.
 It just makes the code a little bit more readable because in here, I can see if it contains hide all the submenus and then show this particular menu.
-Otherwise, if this one doesn&apos;t have class list hide menu on it, said it&apos;s a hide menu and that should actually work.
+Otherwise, if this one doesn&apos;t have class list hide menu on it, said it&apos;s a hide menu and that should actually work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 98. test, hidesubmenus (61) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">